tongwu-msft/azure-rest-api-specs/api-index/index.md

 Finally, as mentioned earlier, the request message body is optional, depending on the specific operation you're requesting and its parameter requirements.

 #### Make the request
+You are now ready to send the request to the REST service endpoint.
+After you make the request, a the response message header and optional body will be returned.

 ## Process the response
 In the example provided above, we used the /subscriptions endpoint to retrieve the list of subscriptions for our sample client application.